macedo22/SpongeBob-NLP-speaker-identification/README.md

 Note that if the quote is user-generated, then the user also specifies which character said the quote.
 In this case, the user's chosen speaker is considered to be the "true speaker."
-Otherwise, a quote from the show is taken at random, and the training label is the true speaker.
+Otherwise, a quote from the show is taken at random, and the true label of a test data quote is the true speaker.